hackersupreme/mouse-parallax-example-documentation/README.md

 ## Documentation

 This example has a background image of a beach with a cloud, bird, and sun in the foreground.
+When you move the mouse, each image moves separately.

 The html for this example is relatively simple.
 There is a container `div` element that holds four `animated.div` elements.
 The `animated.div` elements have their images set in CSS as background images.
+The `animated` component is imported from React Spring and is required for the library to perform animations.
+You can think of it as a special `div`.

 There is a variable set by the `useSpring` hook called `props`.
+This variable controls the animation behind the parallax.
 The variable is an object with the properties `xy` and `config` and is updated by the function `set`.
 The `xy` property has a two item array with the current `(x, y)` coordinates stored in it while the `config` property has an object that describes how the animation is configured.
 Read [here](https://www.react-spring.io/docs/hooks/api) to find out more about the `config` property.

-The container element has an event listener `onMouseMove` that waits for the mouse to move in the window.
+The container `div` has an event listener `onMouseMove` that waits for the mouse to move in the window.
 When this happens, a function is fired that takes in an object with the mouse event's `clientX` and `clientY` values, assigns them to the variables `x` and `y`, and passes them through the `set` function.
 If you don't recognize the notation in the arrow function, that's okay.
 It's the same as writing the following:
 ```
 onMouseMove={(e) => set({ xy: calc(e.clientX, e.clientY)})}
 ===is equal to===